EudiaApentsui/alx-low_level_programming/0x00-hello_world/README.md

 A script that compiles a C file and creates an executable

-Writing a C program followed by a new line
+Writing a C program using puts

+A C program thats prints usinf printf